texmex76/ms-modal-exercise/custom_grammar_how_to.md

 **Important**: `lolcode` must not be uppercase!

 - Make sure the command `tree-sitter` is available.
+You can get it via `cargo install tree-sitter-cli`
 - Create a folder called `tree-sitter-lolcode` and `cd` into it.
-- `tree-sitter-generate`
+- `tree-sitter init`
 - Edit `grammar.js`:

 ```javascript